Last Updated on by

 After establishing the adequacy of the factors, it’s time for us to name the factors.
 This is the theoretical side of the analysis where we form the factors depending on the variable loadings.
 In this case, here is how the factors can be created:

-In this tutorial, we discussed about the basic idea of EFA, covered parallel analysis and scree plot interpretation.
+In this tutorial, we discussed about the basic idea of EFA (exploratory factor analysis in r), covered parallel analysis, and scree plot interpretation.
 Then we moved to factor analysis to achieve a simple structure and validate the same to ensure the model’s adequacy.
-Finally arrived at the names of factor from the variables.
-Now go ahead, try it out and post your findings in the comment section.
+Finally arrived at the names of factors from the variables.
+Now go ahead, try it out, and post your findings in the comment section.

 In the next post, we’ll look at the Confirmatory Factor Analysis.